 Blend hydrosols in a small, dark spray bottle.
 Lightly mist face.

 It's OK to keep this toner on the bathroom counter, away from direct sunlight, for one to two months.
-Otherwise, keep it in the refrigerator.
+Otherwise, store the toner in the refrigerator.

 Photo Credit: 123RF Stock Photo